 Knowing the size of your dust collector helps you plan well in woodwork, and it helps you keep your workshop clean and healthy.
 Since there are strict rules on workers’ protection, make sure you have a clean and dust-free workspace.

 What is CFM, and Why Is It Important for You?

 CFM stands for cubic feet per minute.
-It shows how much airflow each dust collector requires for the proper removal of dust.
-Knowing the numbers helps you know the size of the dust collector you should purchase.
-The dusting tool has to handle the required CFM that a machine has to get rid of.
+It shows how much airflow each dust collector requires to remove dust properly.
+Knowing the numbers helps you see the size of the dust collector you should purchase.
+The dusting tool has to handle the necessary CFM that a machine has to get rid of.
 More devices attached to the dust collector determine the power it needs.